Pomax/socketless/README.md

 ### 5. Read through a real example

-Have a look at the [demo directory](https://github.com/Pomax/socketless/tree/master/socketless-demo), which houses several demos that you can run to see the `socketless` library in action.
+Have a look at the [socketless demos](https://github.com/Pomax/socketless-demo), which contain several demos that you can run to see the `socketless` library in action.

-The most interesting of these is the [multiplayer game demo](https://github.com/Pomax/socketless/tree/master/socketless-demo/game) which implements (most of) the game of mahjong, which is a four player, draw-one-play-one style game.
+The most interesting of these is the [multiplayer game demo](https://github.com/Pomax/socketless-demo/tree/master/game) which implements (most of) the game of mahjong, which is a four player, draw-one-play-one style game.

 # Conventions